-The firm has more than 72 qualified attorneys, and has offices in London, Brighton, Cambridge, Luxembourg, Manchester, the Midlands, Munich, Oxford, Paris and York.
-We are a full service intellectual property firm with specialists in a wide range of technical fields.
+With over 65 qualified attorneys and a dedicated IP consulting team across offices in London, Birmingham, Cambridge, Manchester, Newcastle, Oxford, York, Luxembourg, Munich and Paris, as well as teams based in Belfast, China and Japan, our specialists cover a wide range of technical fields and industry sectors.
 Our attorneys and trainees have a mix of scientific degrees extending from chemistry, biochemistry, pharmacology, genetics, microbiology, plant sciences and zoology through to physics, electronics, telecommunications and engineering.